cloudfoundry-community/etcd-cf-service-broker/README.md

 }
 ```

+## Deployment

+The broker is a Golang application that can be deployed to Cloud Foundry.

+It requires the following environment variables:

+* `ETCD_URI` - full URI including basic auth for a user with `root` auth permissions (to create other users/roles)

+Optional env vars:

+* `BROKER_USERNAME` and `BROKER_USERNAME` to configure the service broker's basic auth (both default to `broker`)
+* `PORT` is the port to which the application will bind for incoming HTTP requests (defaults to `6000`)

 ## Development

 If any new files or changes are made to `data/` directory, then need to run `go-bindata` to update `assets/bindata.go`: